-The skin is rarely tender enough to eat in all but the youngest crops.
-Peel it away and trim the root end.
+In the early season crops the skin can be tender enough to eat but its usually worth giving them a quick peel and trimming off the root end.
 The irregular skin can sometimes fox a standard peeler; if so switch to a paring knife.
 Cut into sturdy chunks if roasting, braising or steaming.
 If eating raw then thinly slice, peel or grate.

 Their mild radish flavour is great for adding a fresh, clean element to salads and slaws.
 They stand up well to a quick pickling or a sharp, acidic dressing.
 They are a great vehicle for bold spicing when roasted; think mustard, fennel or chilli.